 This morning enjoy a traditional Moroccan breakfast comprised of a comforting homemade soup, tea, coffee, and (most importantly) olive oil served with Moroccan bread.
 Get involved in preparing this flatbread, or otherwise known as khobz, which is widespread and almost synonymous with Moroccan food.
 There’s nothing like making and tasting the real thing under the guidance of those who do it best.
 Set off to Issoummar, trekking through more of Morocco’s spectacular deserted landscape.
 The route crosses small hills and leads to Timtda village, where we’ll take a break and enjoy a picnic lunch.
 From there, climb 200 metres uphill to the Tissardan pass, which offers a fantastic view of the M’Goun Valley.
 Then descend 300 metres to Issoummar village, where we’ll spend the night.
 This afternoon listen to traditional folk tales and play music with the local women inside the guesthouse.
 Singing is a big part of local music so expect to sing along with your female host and perhaps try wearing traditional dress.
 This isn’t a performance, but rather a unique opportunity to get involved and be a part of the experience.

 Follow the M’Goun River back to Boutghrar (approximately 5–6 hours).
 You’ll most likely see a few local farmers going about their daily business along the way.
 After lunch, visit a farm and learn some traditional farming skills that have been practiced in this part of Morocco for centuries (such as milking, battering the milk, and bringing some herbs from the farm to feed the animals).
 Make sure you take a chance to feed the animals.
 For many Moroccan families, animals are a very important part of their lives.
 More often than not, the wealth of the family depends on their livestock.
 After a long but rewarding day, take some time to rest before joining your fellow women in trying on some traditional makeup – perhaps henna and kohl.
 You might already have learned about these skills earlier in the trip, but today’s evening is special for a different reason.
-After having your dress picked out and make up done for you, set out to attend a local wedding.
+After having your dress picked out and make up done for you, set out to attend special, local party, imitating a Berber wedding.
 Make the most of this special event while enjoying a final dinner with the rest of the group.

 Return to Marrakech today.
 On the way, there will be a stop at Ait Benhaddou to check out the beautiful mudbrick ksar there.
 Retaining its thousand-year-old allure, the ksar is southern Moroccan architecture at its finest.
 Unsurprisingly, this UNESCO-protected marvel has been used as a backdrop in a number of famous films, such as Lawrence of Arabia and Gladiator.
 Once back in Marrakech, make the most of your final night with your fellow female adventurers, perhaps heading out on the town for a last taste of tagine and mint tea, or some more time in the always entertaining Djemaa el-Fna town square.